 Saying “thank you” is more important than asking for support of any kind.
 In terms of fundraising, it’s the most important thing you can do.
 If you want someone’s help again in the future, it’s important to be gracious and thankful now.

-I strongly encourage a handwritten thank you note.
+A hand written thank you note is best.
 Computer generated or emailed notes are too impersonal.

 - Start off by saying thank you and mention the specific thing you’re thankful for.
 If you don’t want to mention a specific dollar amount, use the term “generous gift.”